 OPA Office 2674 Federated Blvd, Columbus

-The next Pharmacist Training Program for Adult Immunizations will be held on Wednesday, July 23.
-Beginning June 6, registration for this program is available to current OPA members only.
-Non-member registration will open after June 13.
+The next Pharmacist Training Program for Immunizations will be held on Wednesday, August 31, 2016.
 The program will be held at the OPA office, 2674 Federated Blvd, Columbus 43235.

 • receive and maintain certification to perform basic life-support procedures by completing a basic life-support training course certified by the American Red Cross or the American Heart Association;

 • practice in accordance with a definitive set of treatment guidelines specified in a protocol established by a physician and approved by the Ohio State Board of Pharmacy.